2.16 Provisions and Contingencies

 Equity Share Premium Account

-The amount received in excess of face value of the equity shares is recognized in securities premium.
-Share based payment reserve
+Securities premium is used to record the premium on issue of shares and can be utilised in accordance with the provisions of the Companies Act, 2013.
+The amount received in excess of face value of the equity shares is recognised in securities premium.

 Retained earnings

 Retained earnings is a free reserve.
-This i s the accumulated profit earned by the Company till date, less transfer to general reserve, dividend and other distributions made to the shareholders.
+This is the accumulated profit earned by the Company till date, less transfer to general reserve, dividend and other distributions made to the shareholders.

 Other comprehensive income (OCI)

 The Company has elected to recognize changes in the fair value of certain investments in equity securities in other comprehensive income.
 These changes are accumulated within the FVOCI reserve within equity.
-The Company transfers amounts from this reserve to retained earnings when the relevant equity securities are derecognized.
+The Company transfers amounts from this reserve to retained earnings when the relevant equity securities are derecognized

-32 Earnings per share ['EPS']
+34 Earnings per share ['EPS']

-Basic EPS amounts are calculated by dividing the profit for the year attribu table to equity holders by the weighted average number of Equity shares outstanding during the year.
+Basic EPS amounts are calculated by dividing the profit for the year attributable to equity holders by the weighted average number of Equity shares outstanding during the year.

 Diluted EPS amounts are calculated by dividing the profit attributable to equity holders (after adjusting for interest on the convertible debentures) by the weighted average number of Equity shares outstanding during the year plus the weighted average number of Equity shares that would be issued on conversion of all the dilutive potential Equity shares into Equity Shares.